userXinos/HadesSpace/parser/README.md

 ├─── dist - Parsed data
 ├─── modules - Main modules of the program
 ├─── raw - Game raw data
-├─── runners - Scripts that finely control the generation of parsing for some files └─── utils - Also modules but simple
+└───  runners - Scripts that finely control the generation of parsing for some files
 ```

 ### Run